nikitavoloboev/data/docs/machine-learning/generative-machine-learning.md

 Using [Core ML Stable Diffusion](https://github.com/apple/ml-stable-diffusion) to generate prompts.

+Trying to use more of these technologies in my day to life.
+Specifically [ChatGPT](https://chat.openai.com/) seems incredible.
+[Generates nice code](https://twitter.com/onybose/status/1598534390833098753) too.
+Need to [be wary](https://twitter.com/johnolilly/status/1598517624031555584) though as they don't do [much novelty yet](https://twitter.com/Noahpinion/status/1598499746263732224).

 ## Notes

 - [The net effect of the last 18 mo has been to slightly lubricate human imagination, making it easier for individuals to visualize possible worlds/scenes/moods.
 It’s only a medium-big deal—unless this is a foretaste of similar acceleration in music, code, and text.](https://twitter.com/Ted_Underwood/status/1566787680872157185)